ZsoltMolnarrr/BetterCombat/README.md

 ### Using the animation

-You can use your custom animation following the id pattern.
+You can use your custom animation by referencing it, following the resource identifier pattern.

 Make sure to specify a fitting `upswing` value next to your animation (to make it look and feel nice to use).